-- When searching for your flights, do it in private or incognito mode.
+When searching for your flights, do it in private or incognito mode.
 The internet is a nosey place, filled with ways companies can track your every move.
-In the good old standby of “supply and demand”, if they know you're looking to visit Hawaii in the spring, ticket prices will go up.
+For example, in the good old standby of “supply and demand,” if they know you're looking to visit Hawaii in the spring, ticket prices will go up.
 Sad, but true!

 - 54 days ahead is the magic number.
-The folks at CheapAir did an extensive study over the course of 1 year, analyzing millions of purchased flights.
-Turns out passengers got the best price on their flight when booked 54 days before their trip!
+The folks at CheapAir did an extensive study for one year, analyzing millions of purchased flights.
+It turns out passengers got the best price on their flight when booked 54 days before their trip!
 Crazy, right?
-If you can't do 54 days they say to book within the 112 – 21 days window.
-Read more about the study in this interesting article.
+If you can't do 54 days, they say to book within the 112 – 121 days window.

-- If there is more than one person flying in your party, buy each ticket separately.
-Airlines are required to sell everyone in your party the same price on tickets, so if you split them up you could possibly find cheaper fares.
-Average out the cost throughout your party if needed.
+If more than one person is flying in your party, buy each ticket separately.
+Airlines must sell everyone in your party the same price on tickets, so if you split them up, you could find cheaper fares.
+Average out the cost throughout your party, if needed.

-- Try to travel at the “not so popular” times of year.
-February, September/October, and beginning of December are great times of year to get killer deals.
+- Try to travel at the “not so popular” times of the year.
+February, September/October, and the beginning of December are great times of year to get killer deals.

 - Check multiple airlines.
 The one you usually fly on may not have the best deal.
 You can even use a site like Priceline.com to compare all airlines for you, or you can bid for a price.

-- Always keep your eyes peeled for a better deal!
-This tip requires planning, and self discipline.
+Always keep your eyes peeled for a better deal!
+This tip requires planning and self-discipline.
 When you purchase your tickets online, typically, if you are booking at least a week in advance, and depending on your airline, you can get a refund on the tickets for a certain period of time prior to your trip.
 If prices are up and down, and you see a low point, BUY THEM!
-If you are able to purchase through a website where they can be refunded, KEEP LOOKING!
+If you can purchase through a website where they can be refunded, KEEP LOOKING!
 You never know when the prices may drop once more, so be on your a-game!

-I hope these tips will help you save on your next family adventure!
-Enjoy saving some cash, and spending it on an extra churro at Disneyland, or something!
+We hope these tips will help you save on your next family adventure!
+Enjoy saving some cash and spending it on an extra churro at Disneyland! 😉